Whether you’re prospecting, following up or even sending product spec documentation, you probably have to send dozens of emails every day.

 Final thoughts

 Every person you email has unique behaviors and patterns, so consider these when drafting your outreach.
-Spending a little more time in the customizing stage of your template can lead to far more successful outcomes when your sales professionals finally hit “Send”.
+Spending a little more time in the customizing stage of your email templates for sales can lead to far more successful outcomes when your sales professionals finally hit “Send”.